Updated on January 18th, 2023 by Nathan Parsh

 Cracker Barrel is on its way towards recovering fully from the COVID-19 outbreak and related impacts.
 The ability to both reinstate and maintain the dividend is a testament to the brand, but the dividend could be hard to fund if Cracker Barrel sees a downturn in its business.

-If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful:
+If you are interested in finding high-quality dividend growth stocks and/or other high-yield securities and income securities, the following Sure Dividend resources will be useful: